 Arts and crafts

-The Guardian has put together a list of the 10 best virtual tours of museums and art galleries around the world.
+Check out this list from The Guardian for the 10 best virtual tours of museums and art galleries around the world.

-New Zealand teacher Matua Whaitiri Poutawa has started teaching kapa haka for children on his Facebook page.
+New Zealand teacher Matua Whaitiri Poutawa started teaching kapa haka for children on his Facebook page during the 2020 lockdown, and continued it when New Zealand went back into lockdown in August.

-Or if you're feeling craft, here's 50 quick and easy crafts to make from home.
+If you're feeling crafty, here's 50 quick and easy crafts to make from home.

 On DOC's website, make your own kākāpō from cardboard boxes, create your own nature scrapbook or become a bird for the day by making one of the masks.